 The review committee for the tour program proposals includes:

-- Rieko Wagoner, Principal Lecturer in Japanese language
+- Rieko Wagoner, Principal Lecturer in Japanese Language and Culture Studies

 - Xiangming Chen, Dean of the Center for Urban and Global Studies

 - Jeffrey Bayliss, Associate Professor of History (On leave)

 - Lisa Sapolis, Director of Study Away